pixano/pixano/docs/docs/user/annotator.md

 When an annotation tool is selected, a *toolbar* is available on the center on the page with the following tools:

-- A *text box* to enter the label name for your annotation or select the label from the lift of existing labels
+- A *text box* to enter the label name for your annotation or select the label from the list of existing labels
 - If the ***Points*** tool is selected, a **+** icon and a **-** icon to quickly switch between positive and negative points
 - A *Validate* icon to validate your annotation with the entered label